kanenorman/mobility-ai/machine_learning_app/README.md

 In our pursuit of creating a robust and scalable machine learning application, we have meticulously designed our architecture to align with the stringent demands of industry-grade software engineering.
 Our approach is characterized by its emphasis on vendor independence, fault tolerance, security, and control.
 Below, we delve into the key aspects of our architectural design, underpinned by both industry examples and literature:

 ### Vendor Lock-in Avoidance
 - **Diverse Ecosystem Compatibility:** Inspired by the principles of cloud-native computing, our architecture leverages Kafka and Spark for backend ETL processes and XGBoost for ML modeling, ensuring adaptability to a variety of cloud services and infrastructures.
-This design choice mitigates the risks associated with vendor lock-in, prevalent in single-vendor cloud solutions (Gartner, 2020).
+This design choice mitigates the risks associated with vendor lock-in, prevalent in single-vendor cloud solutions.
-- **Cost and Flexibility:** Emphasizing the findings of RightScale's 2019 State of the Cloud Report, our approach to avoiding vendor lock-in aligns with the need for cost optimization, which is a top priority for 64% of enterprises.
+- **Cost and Flexibility:** Emphasizing the findings of modern cloud & data engienering reorts, our approach to avoiding vendor lock-in aligns with the need for modern cost optimization, which is a top priority for global enterprises.
 This flexibility is crucial in a dynamic industry where service offerings and pricing models are subject to rapid change.
-- **Real-World Alignment:** Reflecting the strategies of major enterprises like Netflix and Twitter, our architecture prioritizes agility and independence from specific cloud ecosystems, ensuring long-term scalability and adaptability (Netflix Technology Blog, 2018).
+- **Real-World Alignment:** Reflecting the strategies of large FinTech & government software teams, our architecture prioritizes agility and independence from specific cloud ecosystems, ensuring long-term scalability and adaptability.

 ### Fault Tolerance
 - **Scalability and Reliability:** Our system's design for fault tolerance aligns with the principles outlined in the AWS Well-Architected Framework, ensuring uninterrupted service and data integrity through scalable and resilient architecture (AWS, 2020).
-- **Backup and Redundancy:** Incorporating multiple layers of backup and redundancy, our approach mirrors the disaster recovery strategies recommended in the NIST Special Publication 800-34, ensuring continuous operation and data preservation.
+- **Backup and Redundancy:** Incorporating multiple layers of backup and redundancy, our approach mirrors the disaster recovery strategies recommended in the NIST (National Institute of Standards and Technology) Special Publication 800-34 (U.S. Department of Commerce) ensuring continuous operation and data preservation.
 - **Migration Ease:** The flexibility for easy migration and adaptation is in line with the best practices for cloud disaster recovery, as outlined by Microsoft Azure's resilience guidelines, essential for maintaining operational continuity.

 ### Security
-- **Public Service Consideration:** In handling MBTA modeling, a public service, our architecture's adaptability for secure cloud or on-premises deployment addresses the security concerns highlighted in the ISO/IEC 27001 standard.
+- **Public Service Consideration:** In handling MBTA modeling, a public service, our architecture's adaptability for secure cloud or on-premises deployment addresses the security concerns highlighted in the ISO/IEC 27001 standard for effective ISMS (information security management system). .
 This is crucial for government applications where data security is paramount.
 - **Adaptable to High-Security Needs:** Suited for high-security applications, our design offers an infrastructure that supports enhanced security measures, aligning with the cybersecurity guidelines provided by the Cybersecurity and Infrastructure Security Agency (CISA).
-- **Compliance and Data Protection:** By enabling on-premise deployment, our architecture adheres to various compliance requirements and data protection laws, crucial for government and public sector applications, as emphasized in the GDPR and CCPA regulations.
+- **Compliance and Data Protection:** By enabling on-premise deployment, our architecture adheres to various compliance requirements and data protection laws, crucial for government and public sector applications, this is crucial in the long term we expanded our application across different U.S. states or expanded to other nations.

 ### Control and Cost Management
 - **Full System Control:** Our architecture, offering complete control over the system, aligns with the microservices approach advocated by Fowler and Lewis (2014), enabling fine-tuning for optimal performance and efficiency.
 - **Cost Predictability:** The granular control over our infrastructure, including Kubernetes replicas, allows for effective cost management and predictability, a key factor in financial planning as highlighted in the IBM Full Economic Impact™ study.
-- **Customization and Optimization:** The control over our architecture facilitates extensive customization and optimization, ensuring functional, cost-effective, and efficient operation, as supported by the findings in the State of DevOps Report (Puppet Labs, 2019).
+- **Customization and Optimization:** The control over our architecture facilitates extensive customization and optimization, ensuring functional, cost-effective, and efficient operation, as supported by the findings in the State of DevOps Reports.

 ## Machine Learning App (Kubernetes) Vendor-Agnostic Deployment